Testing and fever clinics — coronavirus (COVID-19)

-If you are tested for COVID-19 but aren't really sick, you may be sent home to self-isolate while you wait for the test results.
+If you are tested for COVID-19 but aren't really sick, you will be sent home to isolate while you wait for the test results.
 This may take several days.

 If you are really sick you may be admitted to hospital for treatment.
 If you become sicker while you are waiting for results, please contact your doctor or call an ambulance.
 Make sure you let them know you are waiting for test results for COVID-19.

 If the result is positive, you will receive a call from a public health doctor or nurse who will tell you what to do next.

 If the result is negative, your doctor or the clinic that tested you may let you know.
 Depending on where you got tested, you may just receive an automated SMS.
 If you have been issued with a notice telling you to self-quarantine, you must stay in self-quarantine until the end date written on the notice, even if you get a negative result.
 This is because you may still develop COVID-19 infection.